A rash is a rash is a rash, right? Not quite! The target-shaped spots of erythema multiforme might be unlike any other rash you've ever seen.

 The rash, which usually develops quickly, might be the only sign that a child has the condition.
 However, sometimes kids also may feel tired or have:

 Most cases of erythema multiforme are believed to be a reaction to an infection that causes the body's immune system to damage the skin cells.
 More than half of cases are associated with the herpes simplex virus, the virus that causes cold sores.
 But bacteria like mycoplasma, fungi, and other viruses are also triggers for the rash.

-Erythema multiforme can occur after taking certain medications — although medications are a less likely cause than an infection.
-Some of the medications that can trigger a reaction are:
+Erythema multiforme can happen after someone takes certain medicines, although this is a less likely cause than an infection.
+Some of the medicines that can trigger a reaction are:

 - seizure drugs, like phenytoin